Check out our article to learn more about how to get a job at big tech companies

 From the beginning of the application and interview processes, you should never mention a number, or even range, if you can help it.
 Check out our negotiation guide for more information on negotiation, including an annotated email template for negotiation.

 For more specific information on how to get a job at individual companies, check out our guides with interview processes, questions, values, and everything else you need.

-If you want to work with any of our advisors 1-on-1 to optimize your applications, interviews, or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to optimize your applications, interviews, or with any other aspect of the job search, become a Pathrise fellow.